rana95vishal/chromatin_DL/README.md

 <img src="https://github.com/rana95vishal/chromatin_DL/blob/main/figures/dict_org_alt.png" width="600">
 </p>

 The algorithm has two major components: an MCMC-based network subsampling and an iterative optimization to learn the dictionary.
 We separated the MCMC sampling procedure for generating online samples from the iterative optimization procedure to improve the overall efficiency.
 The MCMC sampling procedure can be found in the folder `sampling`.

+## Scripts to replicate individual steps of the pipeline

+1. Clique expansion
+2. MCMC sampling of subnetworks
+3. Online cvxNDL algorithm

 ## Example with Synthetic Data